SnapperGee/js-quiz/README.md

 - The main [js-quiz.ts][js-quiz.ts] file currently contains too much functionality and needs to be further refactored and broken up into smaller individual components.
-- Make the option to try the quiz again presented to the user when giving the option to save a score as opposed to after saving a score.
 - Whenever the quiz is completed, display the high scores to the user.

 [ts root directory]: ./src/main/ts "typescript source root directory"